shelleywong/CSCI567-Course-Materials/Assignments/Assignment1.md

 ## Get Your Flutter Build Environment Setup

 To get the build environment on your computer you should go to the [Flutter Install](https://flutter.io/docs/get-started/install) page and follow the directions there for your operating system.
-For more detailed instructions and installation hints, look for the Lecture Outline called Flutter Intro and Setup (provided through Canvas).
+For more detailed instructions and installation hints, look for the lecture materials that introduce Flutter and go over Flutter setup (provided through Canvas).

 Make sure you:
 * Choose **Android** (Windows, Mac, or Linux) for your first type of app